-Special Populations Program Manager - Our Special Populations Program Manager works with children with special needs in our programs.
+Program Accommodations Manager - Our Program Accommodations Manager works with children with diagnosed disabilities in our programs.
 They offer support for incoming families, as well as continued support for currently enrolled participants.
 They work in direct communication with the Director and Area Operations Supervisor to ensure consistency in providing a high-quality experience for all enrolled participants.
 ARC's Voice/TDD number is 206-615-0492.